subham22/spaceX/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.4.

+## Aproach Used

+App component checkes query params in URL and according to that sends HTTP GET request to API end point and gets data.

+## Tech Stack Used
+Angular Cli V 8, Bootstrap 4.5 and TypeScript V 3.5

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.